 When CPU Devoted Servers Win

 - ML inference serving: Most manufacturing inference endpoints for classical ML, tabular fashions, and small neural networks run on CPU.
-Latency necessities are usually within the tens of milliseconds, which CPU inference handles comfortably.
+Latency necessities are sometimes within the tens of milliseconds, which CPU inference handles comfortably.

 AMD EPYC 4545P for Machine Studying